Metchley Fort: Roman era (c. AD 48 – c. AD 200)

-It lies on the course of a Roman road, Icknield Street, which is now the site of the present Queen Elizabeth Hospital and the University of Birmingham in Edgbaston.
+Metchley Fort lies on the course of a Roman road known as Icknield Street, which is now the site of the present Queen Elizabeth Hospital and the University of Birmingham in Edgbaston.
 The fort was constructed over marshland and three former Bronze Age burnt mounds on the orders of Publius Ostorius Scapula soon after the Roman invasion of Britain, roughly in AD 48.
 The fort was around 200 m2 in area and was defended by a turf and earth bank with a timber wall, towers and double ditches.
 Within the fort were timber buildings including barrack blocks, a granary, a workshop and a store.
-In AD 60 or 61, Metchley Fort may have been involved in the Boudican Revolt, and in AD 70, the fort was abandoned, only to be reoccupied around AD 90, when another fort, half the size of the original, was built on the same site, before being abandoned again in AD 120.
-It would have then likely been in sporadic use as a training camp up until its complete abandonment by c.
+In AD 60 or 61, Metchley Fort may have been involved in the Boudican Revolt, and it was abandoned in AD 70, only to be reoccupied around AD 90, when another fort, half the size of the original, was built on the same site, before being abandoned again in AD 120.
+It would then likely have been in sporadic use as a training camp up until its complete abandonment by c.
 AD 200.

-Remains have also been found of a civilian settlement, or vicus alongside the fort.
-It consisted of timber buildings and yards alongside a road leading from the fort's west gate, and was occupied for just a few years, when the fort was at its largest.
+Remains of a civilian settlement, or vicus, have been found next to the fort.
+It consisted of timber buildings and yards, alongside a road leading from the fort's west gate, and was occupied for just a few years when the fort was at its largest.

 The fort was extended on three sides by the addition of defended annexes, which were used for tethering horses, storage and small-scale industrial activity such as ironworking.
-Later, the fort's buildings were replaced by other structures including compounds which suggest that it was now being used as a stores depot.
+Later, the fort's buildings were replaced by other structures including compounds, which suggests that it was now being used as a stores depot.

-Post-medieval era (16th century – c.
-1781)
+Post-medieval era (16th–18th century)

 A hunting lodge was present on the site of Metchley Fort as early as the 16th century, likely near the retentura and latera praetorii.
 It was eventually demolished around 1781 when the earthworks of the fort were first identified.
 The fort was also almost lost to cultivation around this time.